 - Head to Vulture Culture at feeding time to learn more about raptors.

-- Walk under the old bridge to hear its amazing story.
+- Walk under the old bridge and learn about its interesting history.

 - Relax with a book and binoculars to keep an eye on the myriad birds.